Basic RV Fit

 HIRES_rvs("star-name")

+Make sure to credit the sources using the citation printed when you first access the catalog.
 Calling those functions with the name of a star will return a StarAbsoluteRVLikelihood

 table.